Discover folk - the CRM for people-powered businesses

 1. Welcome email sequence

-This sequence is sent to new subscribers or customers immediately after they sign up or make a first purchase.
+This sequence is sent to new prospects or customers immediately after they sign up or make a first purchase.
 Its primary goal is to introduce your brand, set expectations, and start building a relationship.
-It typically includes a warm welcome, an overview of what the subscribers can expect in terms of content or offers, and helpful resources or discounts.
+It typically includes a warm welcome, an overview of what the prospects can expect in terms of content or offers, and helpful resources or discounts.
 Done well, welcome emails can generate 4x more opens and 5x more clicks than regular email marketing campaigns.
 But only 57.7% of brands send Welcome emails to their new subscribers.

 2. Onboarding email sequence